cs4alhaider/ethernet-route-setup/README.md

 - **Dry-Run Mode**: Allows testing the script without making any changes.
 - **Desktop Notifications**: Displays a notification upon script completion.
 - **Performance Measurement**: Displays the script execution time.
+- **State Management**: Maintains a state file to track added domains and their associated IPs and gateways.

 ## What is the Hosts File?